hnakahara/HUVar/README.md

   This is overly conservative for common variants and can lead to false LP calls.
 A fix is in the backlog; in the meantime cross-check any Bayesian-LP call where `gnomad_af` is high.
-- **AlphaMissense license.** Scores are CC BY-NC-SA 4.0 — commercial use requires direct arrangement with DeepMind/Google.
-The tool itself is Apache-2.0 but the bundled annotation source is not.
-Switch to `--insilico-tool esm1b` for commercial settings (see [Commercial use](#commercial-use)).
+- **AlphaMissense license.** The non-default `--insilico-tool alphamissense` uses scores that are CC BY-NC-SA 4.0 — commercial use requires direct arrangement with DeepMind/Google.
+The default `esm1b` is MIT-licensed (see [Commercial use](#commercial-use)).
+- **OpenSpliceAI models are a separate install.** The default `--splice-tool openspliceai` needs the `openspliceai` CLI (`pip install openspliceai`) and OSAI_MANE model files placed under `data/<asm>/openspliceai/<flank>nt/` (not fetched by `setup_data.py`).
+If absent, splice scoring is silently skipped (no splice evidence) and a warning is logged.
-- **SpliceAI.** Pre-computed score VCFs are not redistributed.
-Users with an Illumina license can place them under `data/<asm>/spliceai/` and pass `--splice-tool spliceai`.
+- **SpliceAI.** The non-default `--splice-tool spliceai` uses pre-computed score VCFs that are not redistributed.
+Users with an Illumina license can place them under `data/<asm>/spliceai/`.
 - **No DUP/CNV support.** Only SNV / small INDEL / MNV are classified.
 SV callers should be paired with a dedicated CNV interpreter.
 - **Single-sample input.** Multi-sample joint VCFs are accepted but only